Unniks-here/hyperstate_qm/README.md

 ## 🚀 Usage

-The project comes with three experiments to visualize the theory:
+The project comes with four experiments to visualize the theory:

 ### 1. Superposition (The Helix)
 Visualizes the 3D Hyperstate and its 2D Shadow side-by-side.